-- 1. All temporarily disturbed wetland areas shall be restored to preconstruction conditions within 30 calendar days of completing work in the areas, which shall include reestablishing pre-construction contours, and planting or seeding with appropriate wetland vegetation according to cover type (emergent, scrub/shrub, or forested), except for invasive species identified on DCR's Invasive Alien Plant Species of Virginia list.
-The permittee shall take all appropriate measures to promote and maintain the revegetation of temporarily disturbed wetlands for a minimum of two years after the area is restored. - 2.
-All temporarily impacted streams and stream banks shall be restored to their original elevations and contours within 30 calendar days following the construction at that stream segment, and the banks shall be seeded or planted with the same vegetative cover type originally present along the banks, including supplemental erosion control grasses if necessary but not including invasive species identified on DCR's Invasive Alien Plant Species of Virginia list.
+- 2. All temporarily impacted streams and stream banks shall be restored to their original elevations and contours within 30 calendar days following the construction at that stream segment, and the banks shall be seeded or planted with the same vegetative cover type originally present along the banks, including supplemental erosion control grasses if necessary but not including invasive species identified on DCR's Invasive Alien Plant Species of Virginia list.
 The permittee shall take all appropriate measures to promote and maintain the revegetation of temporarily disturbed streams and stream banks for a minimum of two years after the area is restored. - 3.
 Final compensation for wetland impacts shall be based on the conceptual compensation plans submitted as part of the complete application for this project.
 The permittee shall provide off-site compensation for 2.61 acres of wetland impacts at the Moores Creek compensation site in Albemarle County, Virginia, as detailed in the final wetland compensation plan approved by DEQ.
 The compensation site shall be preserved in perpetuity, as described in the final wetlands compensation plan and Part I.G.4. - 4.
 Final compensation for stream impacts shall be based on the conceptual compensation plans submitted as part of the complete application for this project.
 The permittee shall provide off-site compensation for 13,163 linear feet of stream impacts through a combination of stream restoration, stream riparian buffer restoration and enhancement, and preservation of stream and riparian buffer, a minimum of 100 feet but no more than 300 feet on each bank, at the Buck Mountain Creek compensation site, as detailed in the final stream compensation plan approved by DEQ.
 Compensation will occur along Buck Mountain Creek and its tributaries.
-The compensation areas shall be preserved in perpetuity, as described in the final stream compensation plan approved plan approved plan and Part I.G.4. - 5.
-Compensation for any additional permanent impacts based on the final project and compensation designs will be provided at appropriate ratios, as detailed in the final wetlands and stream compensation plans approved by DEQ.
+The compensation areas shall be preserved in perpetuity, as described in the final stream compensation plan and Part I.G.4. - 5.
+Compensation for any additional permanent impacts based on the final project and compensation designs will be provided at appropriate ratios, as detailed in the final wetlands and stream compensation plans approved by DEQ. - 6.
+Any change to the compensation options noted in Part I.H.1 through I.H.5 above shall be approved by DEQ prior to initiating any construction activities in surface waters. - I. Conditions Applicable to Compensatory Mitigation Activities - 1.
+The permittee is responsible for meeting all of the components of the compensatory mitigation requirements associated with this permit.
+This responsibility can only be transferred if and when the permit is transferred to another party and then only to the new permit recipient.

-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 24 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 24 of 35